waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 ## The data-driven company

-Much has been written on data being the new gold and enterprises needing to embrace big data and machine learning, enabling enterprises in three important ways:
+Much has been written on data being the new oil and enterprises needing to embrace big data and machine learning to benefit in three important ways:

 1. Utilizing existing resources more efficiently thus reducing cost,
 2. Increasing success rates thus increasing revenue, and
-3. Developing entirely new business models thus diversifying their business.
+3. Developing entirely new revenue streams thus diversifying their business.

 Enterprises are said to be data-driven once their entire organization is data-first, meaning:

-1. Both their core processes (e.g. production lines) and supporting processes (e.g. recruiting) are quantifiable,
-2. Business and unit performance is quantifiable with transparent metrics,
+1. Both their core processes (e.g. production lines) and supporting processes (e.g. recruiting) are quantifiable through transparent metrics, and
-3. All business units have a data mindset, i.e. are driven by testable hypotheses and have the technological means to do so, and
+2. All business units have a data mindset, i.e. are driven by testable hypotheses, and have the technological means for it.
-4. The entire organization, top to bottom, embraces measurability and hypothesis-driven progress.

 ## Machine learning applications for the data-driven company